-If Mixed Mode Talkback is enabled, transmissions initiated while hold time remains will be in the same mode as the received signal, on the frequency of the Ready to Transmit (RTX) channel.
-Depending on radio state, the RTX channel can be the main channel, a held scan or priority channel if Talkback Scan is enabled, or the Priority 1 channel if "TX on PR1" is enabled.
+If Mixed Mode Talkback is enabled, transmissions initiated while hold time remains will be in the same mode as the received signal, if the signal was received on the Ready to Transmit (RTX) channel.
+Depending on programming, the RTX channel can be the main channel, a held scan or priority channel if Talkback Scan is enabled, or the Priority 1 channel if "TX on PR1" is enabled.
 TX Mode on the RTX channel must be set to MIXED.